vfarcic/devops24/manuscript/03-manual-cd.md

     -t $DH_USER/go-demo-3:1.0-beta .
 ```

+W> On some clusters you might receive `error parsing reference: "golang:1.9 AS build" is not a valid repository/tag: invalid reference format` error message.
+That probably means that Docker server is older than v17.05.
+You can check it with `docker version` command.
+If you are indeed unable to use multi-stage builds, you've stumbled into one of the problems with this approach.
+We'll solve this issue later (in one of the next chapters).
+For now, please execute the commands that follow as a workaround.
+W>
+W> `docker image pull vfarcic/go-demo-3:1.0-beta`
+W>
+W> `docker image tag vfarcic/go-demo-3:1.0-beta $DH_USER/go-demo-3:1.0-beta`
+W>
+W> Those commands pulled my image and tagged it as yours.
+Remember that this is only a workaround until we find a better solution.

 We can see from the output that the steps of our multi-stage build we executed.
 We downloaded the dependencies, run unit tests, and built the `go-demo` binary.
 All those things were temporary and we do not need them in the final image.
 There's no need to have a Go compiler, nor to keep the code.
 Therefore, once the first stage was finished, we can see the message *Removing intermediate container*.
 Everything was discarded and we started over and built the production ready image with the binary generated in the previous stage.

 We have the whole continuous integration process reduced to a single command.
 Developers can run it on their laptops, and CI/CD tools can use it as part of their extended processes.
 Isn't that neat?